 - Be clear on what your organization brings to the table.
 Successful collective impact initiatives require each collaborating community partner to bring their best services and programs to the table.
 Collective impact initiatives are great settings for organizations to demonstrate their unique contribution to the community while providing opportunities to scale their practices.
 However, before that can happen, organizations need to be incredibly clear on what problems they solve for the community and how their work specifically aligns to the collaborative’s common agenda.

 - Develop internal measurement systems.
 Collective impact will require you to share your output and outcome data.
 (Want to know the difference?
 Click HERE) Yet, one of the biggest barriers to success reported by collective impact practitioners is the lack of capacity of social service organizations to gather and collect meaningful outcomes and impact data.
 Speed up the process of data collection, sharing, and opportunities for continuous improvement by developing these systems now.
 Preparing ahead of time will allow you to find the measures that are most important to monitor and collect, and will guarantee the work you are already doing will seamlessly fit into a collective impact system.

 Collective impact approaches infused with high-performing organizations and practices are the solution to our most pressing social problems.
 Success is possible if social sector leaders are willing to step up to the challenge and prepare for success.
 Let us help you get ready!

-Listen to this webinar where you will discover what your organization needs to know to be ready for a collective impact initiative.
-Whether you are currently involved in an initiative or just curious about the concept, this will teach you what others are doing to drive success.
+Speak with Sheri and discover what your organization needs to know to be ready for a collective impact initiative.
+Whether you are currently involved in an initiative or just curious about the concept, Sheri can teach you what others are doing to drive success.
 Move from planning to impactful social change at light speed!